-The Guth Gafa International Documentary FIlm Festival in Headfort House, Kells, Co Meath over the August Bank Holiday weekend is proud to be showcasing some of the most recent and best in Irish documentary film.
+The Guth Gafa International Documentary Film Festival in Headfort House, Kells, Co Meath over the long weekend of 20th to 22nd July, is proud to be showcasing some of the most recent and best in Irish documentary film.

 For booking and full programme details see www.guthgafa.com